 The Doing Business project provides objective measures of business regulations for local firms in 190 economies and selected cities at the subnational level.
 Read more »

-Doing Business 2017 – Case studies spotlight
+Doing Business in Afghanistan 2017

 This World Bank Group flagship publication, is the 14th in a series of annual reports measuring the regulations that enhance business activity and those that constrain it.
 Doing Business presents quantitative indicators on business regulations that can be compared across 190 economies—from Afghanistan to Zimbabwe—and over time.
 Read more »